n4n0lix/owner-pointer/README.md

           o.set_parent( this.get_non_owner() ); // Requires MyClass to be wrapped by owner<> or it returns a weak<nullptr>
         }
     }

-## overhead
-Resource overhead per managed resource:
-- 1 bool* if the managed resource is still valid
-- 1 uint32_t* for reference counting

-Performance overhead per managed resource:
-- Overhead at owner<> creation
-- Overhead at owner<> destruction
-- Overhead at weak<> creation
-- Overhead at weak<> copying
-- Overhead at weak<> destruction
-- No overhead at accessing the managed resource

-*... this might be wrong, but if you really care about the overhead just have a look into the code yourself :)*

 ## faq
 *Why do I get memory leaks when using owner/weak with maps?*